9 Free Baby Knitting Patterns

-Spring is baby season, and to celebrate we’ve updated our free baby knits eBook, Baby Patterns from Knitting Daily: 9 Free Baby Knitting Patterns!
+Click on the Download Now button or link below and celebrate ‘baby season’ this spring with our free baby knits eBook, Baby Patterns from Interweave: 9 Free Baby Knitting Patterns!

 Who doesn’t love knitting for babies?
 The baby knitting patterns are adorable, the yarns are soft, and the knitting is done before you know it!
 And seeing your handwork worn by the wee one you made it for is nothing short of irresistible.